Wednesday, December 16, 2009

 MD: Tell us about your work.

-My mixed media work is a result of a random trip to the art supply store and years and years of writing in journals, on the backs of parking tickets, gas receipts, leftover strips of canvas or whatever else I can find.
-The pieces are large format photographs on layered canvas- which are submerged in gels, glitter and acrylic paints to achieve a glazed appearance.
-The words are intended to have a poetic/scroll-like feeling, and can be read and interpreted in multiple ways.
+My mixed media work is a result of a random trip to the art supply store and years and years of writing in journals, on the backs of parking tickets, gas receipts, leftover strips of canvas, etc. The pieces are large format photographs on layered canvas with gels, glitter and acrylic paints and whatever else my mood allows for… seems people either gravitate towards the photos OR the mixed media, and most seem to have strong emotions about both which is, again, just how I like it.

 MD: What is your background?
 How did you get involved with art?